jamen/js-packages/packages/fii/README.md

 **Notice:** This repo is no longer maintained.
-Contact me regarding the name, code, etc.
+Contact me regarding the name or code.

 # Fii (Archived)
 > Install package versions globally and concurrently and symlink them locally.